sevenlabs-hq/carbon/examples/pumpfun-alerts/README.md

 # Carbon Pipeline Example

 This project demonstrates how to set up and run a Carbon pipeline that processes Solana transactions using the Pumpfun decoder.
-It utilizes the `YellowstoneGrpcGeyserClient` as a data source to fetch Solana transactions and events.
+It utilizes the `HeliusWebsocket` as a data source to subscribe to Solana transactions and events.
 The example showcases how to decode Pumpfun instructions and implement a custom processor to handle specific events.

 ## Setup Instructions